 Is Nutmeg Invest Legit?

-Nutmeg Invest, according to our nutmeg review, is a legitimate investment tool.
-The company is licensed and registered to conduct financial transactions both locally and internationally.
+According to our Nutmeg review, Nutmeg Invest is a legitimate investment tool.
+The company is licensed and registered to conduct local and international financial transactions.

 The business falls under the regulations of the SEC, among others.
-Nutmeg Invest, like most Robo-advisors, has joined FINA (Financial Industry Regulatory Authority).
+Like most Robo-advisors, Nutmeg Invest has joined FINA (Financial Industry Regulatory Authority).
 Though this is a self-regulatory organization, it allows investors to check the legitimacy and performance records so that a human advisor can be cross-referenced.